OGLE-2017-BLG-1186: first application of asteroseismology and Gaussian processes to microlensing: Light curve analysis

 \section{Light curve analysis}

-In this section, we first fit the light curve of \target\ using the traditional $\chi^2$ minimization method (Section~\ref{subsec:trad}).
-Then we try to optimize the fitting by introducing the Gaussian Processes to account for the correlated residuals (Section~\ref{subsec:GP}).
-A brief description of our error rescaling strategy is also provided (Section~\ref{subsec:error}).
+In this section, we present the process of light curve fitting.
+We first summarize the microlensing model adopted in Section~\ref{subsec:model}.
+Then we introduce our two fitting methods, the traditional $\chi^2$ minimization method and the Gaussian Processes in Section~\ref{subsec:trad} and Section~\ref{subsec:GP}, respectively.
+A brief description of our error rescaling strategy is also provided in Section~\ref{subsec:error}.